Aviation Crisis Management & Emergency Response Plans

 Flight Diversions and Cancellations: Contingency plans for managing grounded or diverted flights due to unforeseen events, including communication with passengers and rerouting options.

-Passenger Care and Support Services: Ensuring the wellbeing of passengers during extended delays, cancellations, or emergency landings.
+Passenger Care and Support Services: Ensuring the well-being of passengers during extended delays, cancellations, or emergency landings.

 Incident Command and Control Systems